-Wales has some of the most beautiful scenery and the Snowdonia area in particular has amazing mountains, walks, waterfalls and llyns.
+Wales is beautifully scenic and Eryri National Park, more commonly known as Snowdonia in particular has amazing mountains, walks, waterfalls and llyns.
 There is literally so much to see and do but let's take a look at one of the most photographed areas.
-The Lonely Tree of Llanberis.
+The Lone Tree of Llanberis.

 This really has to be one of the most photographed trees in Wales.
 The place is well visited by photographers, walkers, hikers, Instagrammers, bloggers etc.